photomattmills/static_bloggy/_posts/2015-10-09-up-kearny-st.markdown

 date: 2015-10-09 17:53:12 -0700
 ---

 I was going to talk about something smart here, but I used up all my smarts this week.
 I tackled a huge problem at work, and in doing so became the local expert on that thing.
-I built a [a keyboard](http://atreus.technomancy.us/ "Atreus")keyboard and a [Tv-b-Gone](https://www.adafruit.com/product/73).
+I built [a keyboard](http://atreus.technomancy.us/ "Atreus") and a [Tv-b-Gone](https://www.adafruit.com/product/73).
 I started thinking about laptop enclosures and hinges and how to fabricate them from what I have on hand, plus some hardware (springs and bolts!).

 I like this part of the city, and that my office is now in the middle of it is a bonus.
 I can just take a walk on lunch and take it in.
 Maybe next post I'll have something to say about all this street/urban landscape I've been shooting.